spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/introduction.md

 ## Dive in

 All components upload media to the server with the same API.
-Before you dive into the frontend, read [our server guide]((processing-uploads-on-the-server)).
+Before you dive into the frontend, read [our server guide](processing-uploads-on-the-server).

 Next, choose your own journey.
 We have written extensive guides for all four flavours.
 Be sure to first follow [the base installation instructions](/docs/laravel-medialibrary/v9/installation-setup) and [pro installation instructions](/docs/laravel-medialibrary/v9/handling-uploads-with-media-library-pro/installation).